joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 GWB Documentation
 ===================
-Use this documentation to get more in-depth information about GWB.
+Use this documentation to get more in-depth information about the GWB objects and container objects.

 The GWB Object
 --------------------------